bchardim/openshift-workshop/README.md

 ### Architecture

-The following is the standard metrics architecture for Openshift 3.11 cluster based on Heapster and Hawkular.
+The following is the standard metrics architecture for Openshift 3.11 cluster based on Heapster, Hawkular and Cassandra.
+Red Hat OpenShift Container Platform provides the optional Metrics subsystem that performs the collection and long-term storage of performance metrics about cluster nodes and containers.
+The Metrics subsystem is composed of three main components that run as containers in the OpenShift cluster:

+* Heapster

+Collects metrics from OpenShift nodes and containers running on each node.
+The Kubernetes autoscaler needs Heapster to work.

+* Hawkular Metrics

+Stores the metrics and provides querying capabilities.
+The OpenShift web console needs Hawkular to display performance graphics for a project.

+* Cassandra

+Is the database used by Hawkular to store metrics.

 ![alt text]( images/metrics.png "OCP Metrics Architecture")